CLICK HERE FOR COVID-19 RESOURCES

-Credit for Investing Property in South Carolina provides a credit against income taxes for qualified manufacturing and productive equipment properties placed in service during the taxable year in SC.
-Any unused credit may be carried forward for 10 years.
+Tax Credit for Investing Property in South Carolina provides a credit against income taxes for qualified manufacturing and productive equipment properties placed in service during the taxable year in South Carolina.
+Any unused tax credit in South Carolina may be carried forward for 10 years.

 Corporate Headquarters Credit provides a credit against corporate income tax, corporate license fees, or bank taxes, equal to 20% of the qualifying costs of establishing a corporate headquarters in SC, or expanding or adding to an existing corporate headquarters.
 The credit is made up of two parts – the real property costs and the personal property costs.